CarrierOps/1P-Wiki/Data Handbook/good_data_habits.md

 **Examples Of This Principle:**

 - Write the same code only once.
+- Aim to be modular when writing code and creating tools/tables
 - Don't create the same table with a slight difference over and over again.
 - Don't create multiple dashboards and visuals that are effectively showing the same thing.